Sell Your Scores on NewMusicShelf

-NewMusicShelf charges two fees per transaction: a small transaction fee charged by PayPal (our payment solution), and a distribution fee.
+NewMusicShelf charges two fees per transaction: a small transaction fee charged by payment processors like PayPal and Stripe, and a distribution fee.
 PayPal charges 2.9% plus $0.30 per transaction, and NewMusicShelf’s distribution fee is 30%.
 For the enforced minimum price of $2.00, the transaction fee is $0.36, and the distribution fee is $0.6, earning the composer $1.04.
-On a transaction of $10.00, there is a $0.59 transaction fee and $3.0 distribution fee, and the composer earns $6.41.
+On a transaction of $10.00, there is a $0.59 transaction fee and $3.00 distribution fee, and the composer earns $6.41.

-NewMusicShelf.com pays its composers by PayPal transfer once a month.
+NewMusicShelf.com pays its composers by PayPal transfer once a month, with a one month lag to allow for proper reporting.
 When you join NewMusicShelf, you’ll provide your PayPal email address, and your earnings will be automatically sent to your account on the monthly payout date.

 It is highly recommended that you have non-printable perusal scores available.
 Issuu.com is a free, robust solution, which allows embedding.
 Perusal scores let potential performers see the quality of your work, and gauge the appropriateness of the style/difficulty before making a purchase.